 AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more patients routinely have lymphocytopenia, which arises from destruction of CD4+ T cells infected with HIV.
 Lymphocytopenia may also reflect impaired lymphocyte production arising from destruction of thymic or lymphoid architecture.
 In acute viremia due to HIV or other viruses, lymphocytes may undergo accelerated destruction from active infections with the virus, may be trapped in the spleen or lymph nodes, or may migrate to the respiratory tract.

-Patients with COVID-19 COVID-19 Coronaviruses are enveloped RNA viruses that cause respiratory illnesses of varying severity from the common cold to fatal pneumonia.
-Numerous coronaviruses, first discovered in domestic poultry... read more also frequently have lymphocytopenia (35 to 83% of patients).
+Patients with COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more also frequently have lymphocytopenia (35 to 83% of patients).
 Lower lymphocyte counts portend a poor prognosis and an increased likelihood of requiring ICU admission and of dying from the disease.
 The cause of the lymphocytopenia is not completely understood, but COVID-19 can directly infect lymphocytes, and a cytokine-related apoptosis of the cells is likely.

 Iatrogenic lymphocytopenia is caused by cytotoxic chemotherapy, radiation therapy, or the administration of antilymphocyte globulin (or other lymphocyte antibodies).
 Long-term treatment for psoriasis using psoralen and ultraviolet A irradiation may destroy T cells.
 Long-term glucocorticoid therapy can induce lymphocyte destruction.

 Lymphocytopenia may occur with lymphomas Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
-The major types are Hodgkin lymphoma and non-Hodgkin lymphoma (see table Comparison of... read more , autoimmune diseases such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
-Common manifestations may include arthralgias and... read more , rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more , or myasthenia gravis Myasthenia Gravis Myasthenia gravis involves episodic muscle weakness and easy fatigability caused by autoantibody- and cell-mediated destruction of acetylcholine receptors.
-It is more common among young women... read more , and protein-losing enteropathy caused by gastrointestinal disease or constrictive pericarditis.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more , autoimmune diseases such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
+Common manifestations may include arthralgias and... read more , rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more , or myasthenia gravis Myasthenia Gravis Myasthenia gravis is characterized by episodic muscle weakness and easy fatigability caused by autoantibody- and cell-mediated destruction of acetylcholine receptors.
+It is more common among... read more , and protein-losing enteropathy caused by gastrointestinal disease or constrictive pericarditis.

 It may occur with inherited immunodeficiency disorders Overview of Immunodeficiency Disorders Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
 Primary immunodeficiencies... read more and disorders that involve impaired lymphocyte production.
-Other inherited disorders, such as Wiskott-Aldrich syndrome Wiskott-Aldrich Syndrome Wiskott-Aldrich syndrome results from a combined B- and T-cell defect and is characterized by recurrent infection, eczema, and thrombocytopenia.
-(See also Overview of Immunodeficiency Disorders... read more , adenosine deaminase deficiency Adenosine deaminase deficiency Purines are key components of cellular energy systems (eg, ATP, NAD), signaling (eg, GTP, cAMP, cGMP), and, along with pyrimidines, RNA and DNA production.
+Other inherited disorders, such as Wiskott-Aldrich syndrome Wiskott-Aldrich Syndrome Wiskott-Aldrich syndrome is an immunodeficiency disorder that involves a combined B- and T-cell defect and is characterized by recurrent infection, eczema, and thrombocytopenia.
+(See also Overview... read more , adenosine deaminase deficiency Adenosine deaminase deficiency Purines are key components of cellular energy systems (eg, ATP, NAD), signaling (eg, GTP, cAMP, cGMP), and, along with pyrimidines, RNA and DNA production.
 Purines and pyrimidines may be synthesized... read more , and purine nucleoside phosphorylase deficiency Purine nucleoside phosphorylase deficiency Purines are key components of cellular energy systems (eg, ATP, NAD), signaling (eg, GTP, cAMP, cGMP), and, along with pyrimidines, RNA and DNA production.
 Purines and pyrimidines may be synthesized... read more , may involve accelerated T-cell destruction.
 In many disorders, antibody production is also deficient.

 Lymphocytopenia per se generally causes no symptoms.
 However, findings of an associated disorder may include